Have you heard that Apple no longer makes the Airport Time Capsule?

 Capacity 500GB, NTFS file system so requires the Paragon driver for Mac, USB 2.0 connection which is a slow connection, supports up to three devices.
 10 hours battery life, Uses the Seagate Media App.

-This didn’t make the grade because needing the Paragon to connect to Mac I think is a short coming and because of the slower USB 2.0 connection.
+This didn’t make the grade because it needs the Paragon to connect to Mac.
+And because of its slower USB 2.0 connection.